Patient Eligibility Criteria - Criterios de elegibilidad del paciente

 - Meet income guidelines (less than 200% of the Federal Poverty Income Level)

-- Present a Photo ID
+- Present a valid Photo ID such as a driver's license, consulate card, etc.

-- Present Proof of current Travis County address (ID, utility bill, lease agreement, etc.)
+- Present proof of current Travis County address (ID, utility bill, lease agreement, etc.)

 - You must be at the Clinic by the arrival time given to you when scheduling your in-person appointment.
 Arrival times vary depending on appointment availability.
 Please note – there is no benefit to coming before your arrival time.
-If you choose to come before your arrival time, you will be waiting outside for a longer period of time.
+If you choose to come before your arrival time, you may be waiting for a longer period of time.

 If address on ID is not current, proof of Travis County residency must be provided such as a utility or phone bill, lease agreement, etc. - Due to space and health concerns, only patients are allowed in the Clinic to see the physician.
 Please come alone if you can; anyone not being seen at the Clinic will be asked to wait outside, unless they are helping translate for the patient or the patient needs assistance into the building.